vrnks/MindCV/README.md

 | `MBTI`       | The full 4-letter MBTI type (e.g., INTJ, ENFP)                         |
 | `MBTI_Group` | One of the 4 MBTI groups (Analysts, Diplomats, Sentinels, Explorers)   |

+Shape: (788, 7)
+The project uses a custom-built dataset of 788 CV samples with 108 unique positions from the IT sector.

+⚠ Currently, all samples come from the IT industry.
+Future versions will expand to other domains for better generalization.

 **Example row:**

 ```